 Adding data manually

-This option is only suitable if you’re planning to start a price comparison website for a small niche with only a few e-commerce websites.
+This option is only suitable if you’re planning to build a price comparison website for a small niche with only a few e-commerce websites.
 Small vendors might provide you with their products and prices that you’ll have to manually add to your website and update every time the stock or price changes.
 If your site operates in a big market with numerous retailers, adding everything manually is a lot of effort.

 Options for price comparison website development